 This concentration on consistency also benefits our students in that by generally supplying only a few Instructor/mentors for our MD degree program, the student can become comfortable as to what is expected, and experience less variation (sometimes radical) in teaching styles commonly experienced when subjected to a different faculty member for every course.

 Some of our day to day staff members:

 A published scientist in the field of tumor immunology, with 25 lead author research reports in bio-medical journals, Dr. Drake serves as the Director of the Medical School.
 Dr. Drake has a law background in medical malpractice and medical insurance, as well as a science background in tumor immunology and stem cell biology.
 More recently, Dr. Drake was co-author of the first definitive paper published in the United States reporting the safety of adult stem cell treatments, Click for PDF version: Safety Analysis of Autologous Stem Cell Therapy in a Variety of Degenerative Diseases and Injuries Using the Stromal Vascular Fraction.
 J Clin Med Res 2017: 9(11): 935-942.

-Dr. Drake’s CV can be found Here: Walter P. Drake Curriculum Vitae
+Dr. Drake’s CV can be found Here: Walter P Drake

 Kelli Miller, PhD